 The Company was incorporated under the laws of the State of Delaware in 1976 with the name IHOP Corp.
 Effective June 2, 2008, the name of the Company was changed to DineEquity, Inc. (the "Company," "we" or "our").
 The first International House of Pancakes ("IHOP") restaurant opened in 1958 in Toluca Lake, California.
 Shortly thereafter we began developing and franchising additional restaurants.
 In November 2007, we completed the acquisition of Applebee's International, Inc. ("Applebee's") which became a wholly-owned subsidiary of the Company.
-Through various IHOP and Applebee's subsidiaries (see Exhibit 21, Subsidiaries of DineEquity, Inc.) we own and operate two restaurant concepts in the casual dining and family dining categories of the food service industry: Applebee's Neighborhood Grill and Bar® and IHOP.
-DineEquity, Inc. is the parent of the IHOP and Applebee's subsidiaries.
+Through various IHOP and Applebee's subsidiaries (see Exhibit 21, Subsidiaries of DineEquity, Inc.) we own and operate two restaurant concepts in the casual dining and family dining categories of the food service industry: Applebee's subsidiaries.
 References herein to Applebee's and IHOP restaurants are to these two restaurant concepts, whether operated by franchisees or the Company.
 Sales of restaurants that are owned by franchisees and area licensees are not attributable to the Company.
 With more than 3,400 restaurants combined, we are the largest full-service restaurant company in the world.